ArnoGeukens/DnD-Lore/Obsidian/Venistra/Year 0.md

 _At this point there’s a blank page and on the next some more text with the same different handwriting and different ink that was at the beginning._

 The world has changed in a mysterious way.
 Unnatural things started happening.
 I heard of a powerful Archfey who was bought to this world.
 The biggest cities that weren’t destroyed still lost any place of worship or knowledge and almost everyone was slain.
-Small villages survived; small concentrations of people weren’t focused during the invasion.
+Small villages survived; small concentrations of people weren't focused during the invasion.
 The world of living survives but knowledge has been lost.
 I haven’t been able to contact anyone so far.

 _The last few pages only have random notes on them._